 ICCB/College of DuPage COVID-19 Case Reporting

 College of DuPage is keeping track of confirmed cases of students and employees:

 - In-person classes are being held on campus.
 In addition, Virtual Class Meeting (VCM), online and hybrid courses are available.

-To ensure success, students should do their best to have access to computer hardware and software, including a webcam and Wi-Fi service.
+- To ensure success, students should do their best to have access to computer hardware and software, including a webcam and Wi-Fi service.
 Our list of Accessing Email and College Learning Tools Remotely can help you continue success.

 The following documents are used to screen and self-report COVID-19 symptoms to help prevent the spread of the virus on campus:

 If you or a person you know is experiencing symptoms such as fever, cough and difficulty breathing, seek medical care right away.
 Report your symptoms by filling out the Student Concern Form.

 For additional questions, contact the Dean of Students Office at (630) 942-2485 or email firstname.lastname@example.org.
 Include your name and student ID number in your message.

 The best way to prevent coronavirus is to reduce your exposure.
 The Centers for Disease Control (CDC) recommends taking the following steps to protect yourself: